 Add lightweight classifiers to intermediate LLM outputs that flag when the model references entity IDs not present in prior context

 Use structured output schemas for steps that require precision.
-Constrain what the model is allowed to claim in tool call arguments
+Constrain what the model is allowed to claim in tool call arguments — finish_reason: length on a tool-call step means the JSON was cut mid-object

 Store sessions in replay-friendly format — every message, tool definition, and tool response captured so you can re-run with a patched prompt